uneliiv/team_19/README.md

 I live in Tartu, Estonia.
 I have learned Html/CSS and SQL but that was few years ago.
 Right now I'm interested in learning more and more about IT because I don't want to stay in comfort zone.

 I also like video games and am currently playing Ghost of Tsushima :video_game:

+### Visionaries Balancing Life and Work

+Together as a team we exemplify the spirit of visionaries, skillfully balancing our family responsibilities, professional growth, and personal interests.
+We embrace the challenges of learning new technologies, driven by a shared passion for IT and a determination to create better futures for ourselves and our families.
+Our stories inspire others to pursue their dreams, no matter how demanding the journey may be.